m-ld/m-ld-website/README.md

 Note that `NPM_TOKEN` in [.env.build](./.env.build) is empty to pass through to your global npm token.

+## logging
+Logging can be activated for local demo boards by adding e.g. `LOG=DEBUG` to a `.env` file in the project root (also used for secrets, see above).

+Any board in the world can have logging activated (or any other config changes) by adding a JSON configuration file to the config folder on the public m-ld/message-board-demo repo.
+This file is used as the basis for a board's `MeldAblyConfig`.

+Logs are shipped to the _m-ld.io Ltd_ account at Logz.io.

 ## browser compatibility
 Browser compatibility is checked with Modernizr, using a generated build [modernizr-custom.js](src/modernizr-custom.js).
 See the file header comment